VRINDHAP/stampede_updated/README.md

 ## ✨ Key Features

-Highlight the most important features of your project:

 - ✅ **Real-time Live Analysis:** Provides a live video feed from a selected camera source, analyzing crowd density and predicting risk in real-time with visual overlays.
 - ✅ **Media File Analysis:** Allows users to upload image or video files for detailed, frame-by-frame or image analysis of crowd density and stampede risk.